 The three main digitized Kriegssammlungen are included elsewhere on this blog, the war collection of the former Hofbibliothek at the Österreichische Nationalbibliothek in Vienna, the digital collections of the Wienbibliothek in Vienna, and the Feldzeitungen digitized at the Universitätsbiblothek Heidelberg.
 The Badische Landesbibliothek has digitized some 100 books from the period 1914-1918.
 The Lippische Landesbibliothek Detmold has digitized 47 Feldzeitungen.
 The Deutsche Bücherei in Leipzig has created a virtual exhibition DNB – 100 Jahre Erster Weltkrieg.
 The Staatsbibliothek Bamberg has digitized some 300 photographs and posters from the period 1914 to 1920 kept in their Kriegssammlung.

 The website The Long, Long Trail: The British Army in the Great War of 1914-1918 has been created by Chris Baker as an extensive online research guide to this subject.
-On this website you find several sections, on regiments and other army formations, soldiers, battles and battlefields, army life and regulations, There is a separate section on maps.
+On this website you find several sections, on regiments and other army formations, soldiers, battles and battlefields, army life and regulations.
 In every section you will find a selection of useful web links.
-The website is continually added to and redesigned.
+The website is continually being added to and redesigned.
 Among recent additions are the main British field commanders’ despatches.